wp-plugins/edd-first-time-buyers-gift/readme.txt

 = Install Automatically =

-1. Search for WooCommerce Add to Cart Custom Redirect in the Add New Plugin section of the WordPress admin
+1. Search for EDD First Time Buyer's Gift in the Add New Plugin section of the WordPress admin
 2. Install & Activate

 = Install Manually =